Modulus of continuity of invariant densities and entropies for piecewise expanding maps: Introduction

 Many results in the literature have been devoted to the study of SRB measures and their associated metric entropies in various dynamical settings as \cite{A00, ABV00, ADLP17, APP09, BC85, BC91, BY92, BY93a, B75, BR75, GB89, J81, LY73, LY85a, LY85b, P77, R76, S72}.
 These results range from classical systems like hyperbolic maps and diffeomorphisms to more complex systems involving non-uniformly hyperbolic dynamics or systems with piecewise smooth structures.
 Understanding how SRB measures and their entropies behave under perturbations provides valuable insights into the stability and predictability of chaotic systems, a topic that has been extensively explored in works such as \cite{ACF10, ACF10b, AOT06, AP21, APV17, AS14, AV02, BR19, F05, GL20, K82}.
 This ongoing research continues to shed light on the delicate interplay between deterministic chaos and statistical regularity, offering a deeper comprehension of the fundamental nature of chaotic dynamical systems.

 In this work, we focus on \emph{absolutely continuous invariant probability measures} (\emph{ACIP}s), a class of measures that are absolutely continuous with respect to the Lebesgue measure, and often coincide with SRB measures in the context of non-uniformly hyperbolic systems.
-Specifically, we present general results concerning the H\"older continuity of the density and metric entropy of ergodic ACIPs for certain classes of piecewise expanding maps in any finite dimension.
+Specifically, we present estimates on the modulus of continuity of the densities and metric entropies of ergodic ACIPs for certain classes of piecewise expanding maps in any finite dimension.
 These results extend the conclusions of previous works \cite{AP21,APV17} and provide a deeper understanding of how the statistical properties of such systems behave under perturbations.
-To achieve this, we employ the abstract result of Keller and Liverani in~\cite{KL99}, which provides a powerful framework for establishing continuity properties of dynamical quantities in systems with expanding behavior.
+To achieve this, we employ a result of Galatolo and Lucena in~\cite{GL20}, which enables us to establish the modulus of continuity mentioned above.

 Our primary application of these theoretical results is focused on a particular family of two-dimensional tent maps introduced in \cite{PRT14}.
 This family is especially interesting because it is related to limit return maps that arise when a homoclinic tangency is unfolded by a family of three-dimensional diffeomorphisms, as discussed in \cite{PRT14,T01a}.
 In previous works, the existence of ergodic ACIPs for these tent maps was established in \cite{PRT15}, and the continuity of the densities of these measures, along with their entropies, was demonstrated in \cite{AP21,APV17}.
-Building on these foundational results, we now strengthen the previous conclusions by showing that the densities and metric entropies associated with these ACIPs vary H\"older continuously with the dynamics.
+Building on these foundational results, we now strengthen the previous conclusions by showing that the densities and metric entropies associated with these ACIPs perturbed by size $\delta$, has a modulus of continuity of order $\delta \log \delta$.
+Our results are quite sharp for somewhat uniform families of piecewise expanding maps; see \cite{B07,BS08}.
+We remark that just H\"older continuity could also be deduced from Keller-Liverani results in \cite{KL99}.